ZahraMA99/Databases/.Intermediate SQL/Day9.md

 - Finally, we query the count of the number of budgets using the COUNT function, which gives us the total number of non-missing values in the budget field.
 - meaning there are 194 budgets recorded for the year 2010 in the films table.

-5. ROUND()
+## ROUND()
-01:31 - 02:07
-Now that we are doing all sorts of things with our numerical values, we'll likely want to clean up some of the crazy decimals that might appear.
-In SQL, we can use ROUND() to round our number to a specified decimal.
-There are two parameters for ROUND(): the number we want to round and the decimal place we want to round to.
-Here we have re-calculated the same average budget as before, but this time we have included ROUND() and specified we want to round to two decimal places because we are dealing with currency.
+- Now that we are doing all sorts of things with our numerical values, we'll likely want to clean up some of the crazy decimals that might appear.
+- In SQL, we can use ROUND() to round our number to a specified decimal.
+- There are two parameters for ROUND(): the number we want to round and the decimal place we want to round to.
+- Here we have re-calculated the same average budget as before, but this time we have included ROUND() and specified we want to round to two decimal places because we are dealing with currency.

-6. ROUND() to a whole number
-02:07 - 02:24
-The second parameter in our ROUND() function is optional, so we can leave it out if we want to round to a whole number.
-We would get the same result if we passed zero as the second argument, as it is the default when no number is given.
+- The second parameter in our ROUND() function is optional, so we can leave it out if we want to round to a whole number.
+- We would get the same result if we passed zero as the second argument, as it is the default when no number is given.

-7. ROUND() using a negative parameter
+## ROUND() using a negative parameter
-02:24 - 02:54
-Here is a tricky one: we could also pass a negative number as the second parameter and still get a result.
-Here, the function is rounding to the left of the decimal point instead of the right.
-Using negative five as the decimal place parameter will cause the function to round to the hundred thousand or five places to the left.
-ROUND() can only be used with numerical fields.
+- Here is a tricky one: we could also pass a negative number as the second parameter and still get a result.
+- Here, the function is rounding to the left of the decimal point instead of the right.
+- Using negative five as the decimal place parameter will cause the function to round to the hundred thousand or five places to the left.
+- ROUND() can only be used with numerical fields.